fjzeit/lolos/lode/cpm/ccp.md

 - DBUFF+0 = length of arguments
 - DBUFF+1+ = argument string (spaces and all)

+**Important:** After EXTCPY copies the command tail to DBUFF, re-parse from DBUFF+1, NOT from CMDTAIL.
+The CMDTAIL pointer points into DBUFF where it gets overwritten during the copy.

 If DBUFF still contains "MBASIC" when MBASIC.COM runs, MBASIC will try to load "MBASIC.BAS" and fail with "File not found".

+## PARFCB - Filename Parsing

+Parses a filename from source (HL) into an FCB (DE).

+Key aspects:
+- Handles drive prefix (e.g., "B:FILE")
+- Pads filename to 8 chars with spaces
+- Pads extension to 3 chars with spaces
+- Converts to uppercase
+- Supports wildcards (* and ?)

+**Padding at PFEXT:** When parsing jumps from the filename loop to extension handling (on encountering '.'), the remaining filename bytes must be padded with spaces before calculating the extension offset.

 ## Internal Helper Functions